ilyaryabikin/ITMO_Web_Programming/README.md

-# IFMO_Web_Programming
+# ITMO University's Web Programming course
-Laboratory works implemented for ITMO University's Web Programming course
+Laboratory works implemented for ITMO University's Web Programming course during the third semester.

+Use branches to see the works.